How to Become a Nurse in Illinois

 The length of traditional BSN programs is four years.
 But if you already have a bachelor’s degree in another field, you can become a nurse faster by earning an accelerated BSN in Illinois.

-Accelerated BSN programs are specifically designed to help second-career professionals like you.
+Accelerated BSN programs are specifically designed to help second-career professionals.
 They provide comprehensive entry-level nursing education in approximately 12 to 18 months.
 That’s even less time than ADN programs.

 In an accelerated BSN program, you’ll earn credit for previous educational experiences and start clinical rotations earlier than ADN or traditional BSN students.